bjornmagnusson/kube-app-packager/README.md

 Environment Variables
 ===========
 - HELM_CHART_NAME: Helm chart name
+- HELM_CHART_REPOSITORY: Helm repository to use
+- HELM_CHART_VERSION: Helm Chart version
 - DOCKER_IMAGE: Docker image used in Helm Chart
-- VERSION: version of Helm chart
+- APP_VERSION: Version of application to be built
+- APP_NAME: Name of application to be built

 Usage
 ===========